How to spot hidden fees and negotiate the best rate with your payment service provider

 - Non-Sufficient Funds Fee (NSF) – From $20 to $25 per occurrence

-Not only are your ensuring you get the best possible price now, you’re also making it a lot easier and faster for yourself to pinpoint unethical billing once that monthly statement comes in.
+Not only are you ensuring you get the best possible price now, but you’re also making it a lot easier and faster for yourself to pinpoint unethical billing (should it ever happen) once that monthly statement comes in.

 Knowledge is power.

 Now, you’re ready to find the right payment service provider for your business.

 Watch our expert Michael break it down for you.